19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 [Deleted by Act 25 of 2016 wef 09/12/2016]

-“Board” means the Standards, Productivity and Innovation Board established by section 3 of the Standards, Productivity and Innovation Board Act (Cap.
-303A);
+[Deleted by Act 10 of 2018 wef 01/04/2018]

+“chief executive” means the chief executive of the Commission and includes any person acting in that capacity;

 [Act 25 of 2016 wef 09/12/2016]

-“chief executive” means the chief executive of the Board and includes any person acting in that capacity;
+[Act 10 of 2018 wef 01/04/2018]

+“Commission” means the Competition and Consumer Commission of Singapore established by section 3 of the Competition Act (Cap.
+50B);

-[Act 25 of 2016 wef 09/12/2016]
+[Act 10 of 2018 wef 01/04/2018]

 “consumer” means an individual who, otherwise than exclusively in the course of business —